peiyu525/MCU-project/_posts/2023-05-11-ESP32 Inertial element.md

 }

-// I2C device class (I2Cdev) demonstration Arduino sketch for MPU6050 class using DMP (MotionApps v6.12)
-// 6/21/2012 by Jeff Rowberg <jeff@rowberg.net>
-// Updates should (hopefully) always be available at https://github.com/jrowberg/i2cdevlib
-//
-// Changelog:
-//      2019-07-10 - Uses the new version of the DMP Firmware V6.12
-//                 - Note: I believe the Teapot demo is broken with this versin as
-//                 - the fifo buffer structure has changed

 // I2Cdev and MPU6050 must be installed as libraries, or else the .cpp/.h files
 // for both classes must be in the include path of your project